 Because they typically contain a small amount of plastic, most scent boosters are not fully biodegradable.
 This means they can be washed into rivers and seas, contributing to water pollution (read 'Should we be worried about microplastics?' to find out more).
 But some manufacturers are beginning to combat this by using water-soluble alternatives.

-They can cause problems for your washing machine too.
-If you use too many, they can begin to build up in the pipes, and won't go away unless you're running regular hot service washes.
+Scent boosters can cause problems for your washing machine, too.
+If you use too many, they can begin to build up in the pipes and won't go away unless you run regular hot service washes.

 Can you use essential oils instead?